 Large Trucks

-In 2020, 4,842 large trucks were involved in a fatal crash, a 4% decrease from 2019 but still a 33% increase since 2011.
-The involvement rate per 100 million large-truck miles traveled is down 5% from 2019, but up 18% since 2011.
+In 2021, 5,700 large trucks were involved in a fatal crash, an 18% increase from 2020 and a 49% increase in the last 10 years.
+The involvement rate per 100 million large-truck miles traveled is up 7% from 2020, and up 22% in the last 10 years.
 Large trucks are defined as any medium or heavy truck, not including buses and motor homes, with a gross vehicle weight rating greater than 10,000 pounds.
 Both commercial and non-commercial vehicles are included.

 Large trucks accounted for: